WICG/turtledove/meetings/2023-11-15-FLEDGE-call-minutes.md

 *   Kleber - Is there a GitHub issue on this?
 *   Roni - Harshad just opened up (#[908](https://github.com/WICG/turtledove/issues/908)) and it was mentioned in another issue.
 *   Kleber - Will talk to the GPT folks and see if this question needs to be moved over to their repo, and will investigate into the information flow.
 *   David - GPT supports width and height.
 It may be a way to pass a size.

+## David Dabbs - updateURL ability to update userBiddingSignals #760
-*   Paul - Implementation(_kevin: not sure which feature_) is close.
+*   Paul - Implementation is close.
 It would be M121.
     *   Kleber - Merging into an old branch is for bug fixes, and new features would go on a new branch.